In this collaborative project, the entire team was involved in the research, design, and decision-making process.

 Cultural Probe and Online Survey,

 While the cultural probe was useful, the survey allowed us to reach more people and gather richer information.
-Participants were anonymous and had the space to write about their experience in more detail rather than having to explain it to us.
+Participants were anonymous and had the space to write about their experience in more detail compared to explaining it to us.

 What have experts found helpful in preventing or managing the symptoms?